skybet/skybet.github.io/_posts/2018-05-26-jmx-metrics-kafka-connect.md

 layout:     post
 title:      JMX Metrics in Kafka Connect
 date:       2018-05-26
-summary:
+summary:    The use of JMX metrics in Java applications is often poorly documented and is a feature that people are often unaware of.
+In this post we explore how to use the JMX metrics provided by Kafka Connect.
 author:     alice_kaerast
 image:
 category:   Operations
 ---

 For those of us who have been around for a while it is obvious that well-written Java applications expose a bunch of useful metrics via JMX and that graphing and alerting on these is the standard way of monitoring these applications.
-It's so obvious and well-known that this isn't written about, and isn't covered in the software's documentation.
-And this is a problem for the people whom this isn't obvious to.
+It's so obvious and well-known that this isn't written about, and often isn't covered in the software's documentation.
+And this is a problem for the people for whom this isn't obvious.

 In reviewing a recent incident involving a Kafka Connect worker it became obvious that there is a gap here.
-The team running the Kafka Connect instance were not aware of the rich JMX metrics, and were instead prodding the source and destination stores in various ways.
+The team running the Kafka Connect cluster were not aware of the rich JMX metrics, and were instead prodding the source and destination stores in various ways.
 They weren't doing anything with the JMX metrics because they weren't aware of them.

-It's true that JMX metrics are not particularly easy to do something with if you do not have a lot of experience in JVM applications, so let's talk about the metrics we can get from Kafka Connect and how to use them.
+It's true that JMX metrics are not particularly easy to use if you do not have a lot of experience in JVM applications, so let's talk about the metrics we can get from Kafka Connect and how to use them.

-Zenreach Engineering have already done [most of the work](https://github.com/zenreach/docker-kafka-connect) on this with their Docker image for Kafka Connect that includes jmx_exporter for Prometheus.
+Zenreach Engineering have already done [most of the work](https://github.com/zenreach/docker-kafka-connect) in exposing the Kafka Connect JMX metrics with their Docker image that includes jmx_exporter for Prometheus.
 But lets take a look at what's involved as a learning exercise.

 ### Exposing the JMX metrics